Ho-Ro/Z80_dongle/README.md

 </details>

-Functionally, this sequence does not make much sense, but it lets us test several things by inserting an NMI and INT at certain places we can trace what’s going on when the CPU is servicing those interrupts.
+Functionally, this sequence does not make much sense, but it lets us test several things by inserting an NMI and INT at certain places we can trace what's going on when the CPU is servicing those interrupts.

 <details>